The Top 3 Adjustments to Make to Your Business Model for 2024Sep 28, 2023

 This year has forced business owners to re-evaluate the things that matter most in their business models — efficiency, sustainability, and creative paths to growth, to name a few.
-Whether your business has struggled or thrived in 2020’s upheavals, 2021 will be a pivotal year—either for recovery or for sustaining your newfound growth.
-As we move into 2021, here are our top adjustments you can make to your business model for a more stable and sustainable year of revenue.
+Whether your business has struggled or thrived in 2023’s upheavals and inflation, 2024 will be a pivotal year—either for recovery or for sustaining your newfound growth.
+As we move into 2024, here are our top adjustments you can make to your business model for a more stable and sustainable year of revenue.

 Adjustment 1: Reassess Your Ideal Customer

-As 2020 comes to a close, it’s important to take a good look at who your ideal customer is now.
-There are so many things that happened this year that could have impacted your customer base—the pandemic, the uneven impact of the recession, changes in the global supply chain, and trade deals.
+As 2023 comes to a close, it’s important to take a good look at who your ideal customer is now.
+There are so many things that happened in the last few years that could have impacted your customer base—the pandemic, the uneven impact of the recession, changes in the global supply chain, and trade deals.
 Who your customer really is, how they come to you, and what they are looking for may not be the same as last year—and getting a handle on that is essential to the success of your business model.

 Do You Know Exactly Who Your Ideal Customer Is?